-Peer Group & Philosophy: As noted above, the PCC, working with Hugessen, conducted the annual review of the comparator group in 2022, resulting in several changes to our 2023 comparator group.
+Peer Group & Philosophy: The PCC, working with Hugessen, largely retained a similar peer group from 2023 with the exception of the removal of (1) Proterra (due to bankruptcy) and (2) ATS Corporation; and the inclusion of thyssenkrupp nucera.
 The refreshed comparator group is more representative of the regions and businesses where Ballard operates.
-The refreshed comparator group represents a suitable mix of Canadian, US and European companies exhibiting key characteristics that align with Ballard, including: a growth orientation, market capitalization, revenue, employee base, asset base and business sector focus.
-Ballard is positioned between P25 and P50 on key sizing metrics relative to this peer group; therefore, the PCC takes a considered approach when interpreting and evaluating the market data.
-Our philosophy relative to the 2022 peer group is to align pay on a basis that considers Ballard's relative size compared to peers and so currently results in target positioning between P25 and P50 of our peers.
+It represents a suitable mix of Canadian, US and European companies exhibiting key characteristics that align with Ballard, including: a growth orientation, market capitalization, revenue, employee base, asset base and business sector focus.
+At the time the peer group was approved, Ballard was positioned, on balance, between P25 and P50 on key sizing metrics relative to this peer group; therefore, the PCC takes a considered approach when interpreting and evaluating the market data.
+Our philosophy relative to the peer group is to align pay on a basis that considers Ballard's relative size compared to peers and so currently results in target positioning between P25 and P50 of our peers.